Story

 Cyclical Trend Index (CTI): The underlying premise of the CTI is that the market, as measured by the Dow Jones Industrial Average (DJIA), tends to move in cycles that often resemble sine waves.
 There are five identifiable cycles, each with different time durations at work in the market at all times.

-Currently, the CTI is positive at +10, down three notches from the previous week.
-Cycles B, C and D are bullish, while cycles A and E are bearish.
-The CTI was reset to a bullish configuration the week ending 4/18/25 and will stay positive through June.
+Currently, the CTI is Positive at +3, unchanged from the previous week.
+Cycles B, C and D are bullish, while Cycles A and E are bearish.
+The CTI is projected to move to a negative configuration over the next week or two.

 Momentum Index (MI): The markets momentum is measured by comparing the strength or weakness of several broad market indexes to the DJIA.
 Readings of -4 and lower are regarded as bearish since it is an indication that a majority of the broader based market indexes are weaker than the DJIA on a percentage basis.
 Conversely, readings of +4 or higher are regarded as bullish.

 Sentiment Index (SI): Measuring the market's Bullish or Bearish sentiment is important when attempting to determine the market's future direction.
 Market Edge tracks thirteen technical indicators listed below that measure excessive bullish or bearish sentiment conditions prevalent in the market.
-The Sentiment Index is Neutral at +0, down two notches from the previous week.
-Investor Sentiment is neutral, but investors are playing 'catch up' in exposure to equities as tariff and trade deals come in far better than hoped for.
-The American Association of Individual Investors (AAI) has seen retail bulls jump to 35.9% from just 20.9% two weeks ago, but remain just below the historical average of 37.5%.
-According to the National Association of Active Investment Managers (NAAIM) Exposure Index, the professionals had doubled equity holdings from 40.7% as April ended to 81.1% last week before trimming positions to 70.6% after the recent runup.
+The Sentiment Index is Negative at -6, down a notch from the previous week.

-Industry Group Rankings: What's Hot (13) - What's Not (17): The following are the strongest and weakest Industry Groups for the period ending 5/15/25.
-Strongest: Integrated Oil & Gas, Metals & Mining, Construction and Wholesale.
-Weakest: Paper & Forest Products, Healthcare Products, REITs and Real Estate.
+Industry Group Rankings: What's Hot (23) - What's Not (7): The following are the strongest and weakest Industry Groups for the period ending 1/29/26.
+Strongest: Metals & Mining, Transportation, Technology Hardware and Industrial Goods.
+Weakest: Technology Services, Insurance, Telecommunications and Infrastructure.
 To review all the Industry Group rankings in the Market Edge universe, click on the Industry Group tab.

 By David L. Blake, CMT